jondlm/website/content/common-react-performance-issue.md

 +++
-title       = "Common React Performance Issue" description = "Learn about a very common performance pitfall and how to fix it" date        = "2017-03-09" tags        = ["react", "perf"]
+title       = "Common React Performance Issue" description = "Learn about a common React performance pitfall and how to fix it" date        = "2017-03-09" tags        = ["react", "perf"]
 +++